jnozzi/cocoadev.com/markdown/NSPointAndArrays.md

-How do you make an array of General/NSPoints?
-I'm trying to generate a path using some points stored in a General/NSMutableArray.
+How do you make an array of NSPoints?
+I'm trying to generate a path using some points stored in a NSMutableArray.
 Any help?

--- General/JohnDevor
+-- JohnDevor

 ----

 My first try at this was sacrificed to the wiki gods so let's try this again.
-General/NSValue is designed to handle precisely this problem. -- Bo
+NSValue is designed to handle precisely this problem. -- Bo

 To insert:

-[myArray addObject:General/[NSValue valueWithPoint:myPoint]];
+[myArray addObject:[NSValue valueWithPoint:myPoint]];

 And to retrieve:

-myPoint = General/myArray objectAtIndex:i] pointValue];
+myPoint = myArray objectAtIndex:i] pointValue];